 Please see below for a list of items you will need to know when you visit the Arlington County Fair.

 The Arlington County Fair provides something for everyone including but not limited to carnival rides, live performances, shopping, and fair food.
-The 2021 County Fair Program is now available!
+View 2022 County Fair Program here.

 Click the link to view The Arlington County Fair Schedule of Events.

 Getting Here / Transportation

 There is limited public parking at the Fair in the garage located on S Old Glebe Road.
 Once that garage is full, off-site parking is available at the Faith Lutheran Church (3313 Arlington Blvd – take the pedestrian bridge over Route 50 to get to the Fair) and the Arlington Career Center parking lot (816 S Walter Reed Dr).
 Parking on nearby streets is restricted to neighborhood residents with temporary permits.